-Turning lastly to the hybrid stations, Greatest Hits Radio NI reached 69,000 listeners (compared with 82,000 a year ago) and Hits Radio NI 25,000 listeners.
+Concluding with the hybrid stations, Greatest Hits Radio NI reached 52,000 listeners, its lowest figure to date; a year ago this was 70,000, and Hits Radio NI had 28,000 listeners.

 Each station is quoted within its own Total Survey Area.